LINCellularNeuroscience/VAME/examples/README.md

 - `video-1.csv`: the pose estimation results for the video file.
 You can use the video-1.csv file that is in the examples folder [video](/examples/video-1.csv)

 ## 2. Setting the demo variables
-To start the demo you must define 4 variables, being them:
+To start the demo you must define 4 variables.
+In order to do that, open the `demo.py` file and edit the following:

+**The values below are just examples.
+You must set the variables according to your needs.**
 ```
 working_directory = './' # The directory where the project will be saved
 project = 'first_vame_project' # The name you want for the project